-How to connect to Pluggable Database (PDB) using SQL*Plus?
+Connect to Pluggable Database (PDB)

 - Launch SQL*Plus command line.